gilch/drython/README.md

 The `True` boolean has an `iftrue_iffalse` method that always executes the then-block, but `False` has a different version of `iftrue_iffalse` that only executes the else-block.
 Is that cool or what?
-Too bad Python doesn't have those blocks, or re-implementing `if` would be easy.
+Too bad Python doesn't have those blocks things, or re-implementing `if` would be easy.
 Or does it?

 Actually, a code block is just an anonymous function.
 Python calls it `lambda`.
 Unfortunately, lambdas in Python can't contain statements, or this could work in Python too.
 Or can they?

-With drython, they can.
+With drython's statement module, they can.

-Drython's statement module contains function substitutes for every Python statement that isn't already an expression.
+The statement module contains expression substitutes for every Python statement that isn't already an expression.
 They work in lambdas.
 They work in `eval()`.